 Dr. C. George Boeree

-In Ukrainian: Основи буддійської медитації (translated by Olena Chervona)
+In Ukrainian: Основи буддійської медитації (Olena Chervona)

 In Polish: Podstawy Medytacji Buddyjskiej (Marek Murawski)